fairheadcreative/influencetree/top-10-tips.md

 <!---->
 > “Our Twitter, Facebook and Quora accounts were verified very quickly and it helped distinguish our profiles as the real deal.”
 Keck Medicine of USC

 And you can do the same.
-The first step is to watch this video covering the top 10 personal branding tips.
+Now that you have taken your first step in watching this video, how ready are you to build your personal brand?
 </div></section>
 <section class="closing group">
 <div class="container">
 <h2 class="closing__title">Where do you <span>stand</span> with your <span>brand?</span></h2>
 <p class="closing__lead">Ready to discover your Influence Score™?
 Take the quiz to see how you stand with your brand:</p>
-<a class="closing__cta button" href="you.html">Let's Go &rarr;</a>
+<a class="hero__cta button course-open" href="javascript:void(0);">Ready to build your brand?
+Visit the course</a>
+<a class="hero__cta alt" href="you.html">Not ready to start the course yet?<br>Take our Influence Score™ Quiz and see where you stand with your brand?</a>
 </div>
 </section>